Cynthia M. Johnson, MA

 While it can be successful, IVF is expensive.
 The total cost for one IVF cycle can range from $12,000 to $17,000.
 This figure will vary greatly depending on what medications are needed and how many cycles are completed.
 Some states have laws that require insurance companies to cover infertility services, such as IVF.
 To find out whether your state has these laws, you can call your state’s Insurance Commissioner’s office.

-Assisted reproductive technology: home.
-The Centers for Disease Control website.
+Assisted reproductive technology (ART).
+Centers for Disease Control and Prevention website.
 Available at:

 In vitro fertilization: IVF.
 American Pregnancy Association website.
 Available at:

 Infertility in women.
-EBSCO DynaMed website.
+EBSCO DynaMed Plus website.
 Available at:

 IVF/ART.
 National Infertility Association website.
 Available at: